mmarbout/Tuto_MetaTOR/README.md

   <img src="docs/example/images/metator_logo.png" width="200">
 </p>

-if you are interested in MetaTOR, different tutotrials are available at the following links:
+if you want more described tutotrials of MetaTOR and the different possibilities offered by the pipeline , various tutorials are available at the following links:

 * A tutorial is available [here](docs/example/metator_tutorial.md) to explain how to use metaTOR.